xtofs/railroad-diagram-generator.js/README.md

 ## Example Output

-Here's what a railroad diagram looks like for the ABNF rule `param := param-name "=" param-value`:
+Here's a railroad diagram for a JSON-like grammar with optional elements and repetition:

 ![Example Railroad Diagram](assets/example-diagram.svg)

-The diagram shows the visual flow: start → param-name → "=" → param-value → end

 ## Features